Skip to main content Skip to footer

 Solar installations and services greater than 100 amp are separate processes and need separate permits.

-An electrical permit is required for all solar installations.
+An Electrical Permit is required for all solar installations.

 Homeowners cannot perform solar installation unless they are a certified electrician.
 A licensed professional contractor must get a permit for this work.